Degrees of hearing loss.

 Refers to a combination of conductive and sensorineural hearing loss.
 This means there may be damage in both the outer or middle ear and in the inner ear.

-Interested in learning about how Cochlear Implants could help your child?
+Interested in learning about how hearing implants could help your child?
 Please complete the short form below to receive a free Resource Guide.